zendframework/zf2-documentation/docs/languages/en/modules/zend.mail.introduction.rst

    Although the sendmail transport is the transport that requires only minimal configuration, it may not be suitable for your production environment.
 This is because emails sent using the sendmail transport will be more often delivered to SPAM-boxes.
-This can partly be remedied by using the SMTP transport combined with an SMTP server that has an overall good reputation.
+This can partly be remedied by using the `SMTP transport`_ combined with an SMTP server that has an overall good reputation.
 Additionally, techniques such as SPF and DKIM may be employed to ensure even more email messages are delivered as should.

+.. _SMTP transport: zend.mail.transport.quick-start.smtp-usage

 .. warning::